Updated February 19, 2021.

-It is important to remember that these masks do not offer 100% protection.
-While wearing a mask or face covering, you should continue to practice social distancing and follow recommended preventative measures like hand washing to protect yourself against the virus.
+It is important to remember that none of these options offer 100% protection.
+While wearing a mask or face covering, you should continue to practice social distancing and follow recommended preventative measures like hand washing to protect yourself and others.

-You should wash your mask routinely depending on the frequency of its use, using a washing machine if possible.
+Be sure to wash cloth masks routinely depending on the frequency of use, using a washing machine if possible.
 If it’s disposable, throw it away after use.
 It’s also important to be mindful when removing your mask, to not touch your eyes, nose, or mouth.
 You should wash your hands immediately after touching it.
-For instructions on how to create your own mask, please see the CDC website.
+For more information on which masks you should use, please see the CDC website.

 The One Medical blog is published by One Medical, an innovative primary care practice with offices in Atlanta, Boston, Chicago, Los Angeles, New York, Orange County,Phoenix, Portland, San Diego, the San Francisco Bay Area, Seattle, and Washington, DC.